d12frosted/elpa-mirror/gnu/consult-readme.txt

   execute arbitrary commands on the currently selected candidate via `M-x'.

-  Furthermore Embark provides the `embark-collect-snapshot' command, which collects candidates and presents them in an Embark collect buffer, where further actions can be applied to them.
+  Furthermore Embark provides the `embark-collect' command, which collects candidates and presents them in an Embark collect buffer, where further actions can be applied to them.
 A related feature is the `embark-export' command, which exports candidate lists to a buffer of a special type.
 For example in the case of file completion, a Dired buffer is opened.

   In the context of Consult, particularly exciting is the possibility to export the matching lines from `consult-line', `consult-outline',